seckinadali/neighborhood-vibe-score/README.md

 - **Personal Interests Score:** This score uses user preferences as input to assign weights in the weighted sum, providing a personalized neighborhood rating.
 - **Neighborhood Vibe Score:** This score employs k-means clustering combined with descriptive statistics to determine weights, offering an automated and balanced approach to assigning scores.

-Additionally, to capture the neighborhood vibe, we fed the collected data, along with the population and the actual location of the neighborhood, to an LLM (ChatGPT 3.5 turbo) to generate summary texts in different styles, for example reminiscent of a “real estate brochure”.
+Additionally, to capture the neighborhood vibe, we fed the collected data, along with the population and the actual location of the neighborhood, to an LLM (ChatGPT 3.5 turbo) to generate summary texts in a "neutral style without emphasis".

 ## Data Sources